bkRodrigo/Contacts_API/documentation/devlog.md

  increase complexity, this resource is read only.
 Available methods below;
   * Get, `GET /company`
   * Show, `GET /company/{id}`
+* `/location`: This is just a convenience endpoint, very easy to create (no eager loading in this one).
 * `/phone`: Given that I need to search for contacts based on phone numbers, I chose to create a read only resource for phones (just like company).
 Available methods below;
   * Get, `GET /phone`
   * Show, `GET /phone/{id}`
+* `/photo`: Used only to store photos.
+The photos themselves are just hosted on a public directory that can be accessed by doing `/images/{media_id.ext}` (you obtain the media data when looking at the photo attribute of a contact);
+  * Store, `POST /phone`

 ### Digging deeper with my endpoints
 I chose to go a little bit further with the endpoints.
 Since they also all have